 Operating Room exposure is one of the most stressful experiences for newcomers.
 Student nurses, even with the assistance of the clinical instructor, seem to act as if they have not yet seen blood, shiny instruments and others.
 Some faint due to nervousness, others avoid receiving orders from their CI due to fear of committing mistakes.
-Only few can maintain a sturdy composure on their first OR experiences.
+Only a few can maintain a sturdy composure on their first OR experiences.

 A mnemonic is hereby developed to enhance absorption among students through easy to recall words and phrases.
 If this shows a remarkable effect, it would be of great help in creating a colorful first Operating Room exposure among students.